Ni8crawler18/Xenon-pallet/Readme.md

 ## License

-The pallet is not licensed and can be modified by developers of polkadot ecosystem to create new Dapps.
+The pallet is licensed under MIT.

 ## Contributing